nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 <img src = desktopChatButton.png
     alt = "Chat Button (Screenshot)"/>

-2. Click the "Start new message" button and type in your user email.
+2. Click the "Start new message" button and type in your name or email.
 You should see your name and email pop up below, click it!<br/><br/>

 <img src = desktopStartNewMessage.png
     alt = "start new message button (Screenshot)"/>